 You can freeze this meal.
 I'm not crazy about freezing potatoes because they turn an awful shade of black, but everything else freezes quite nicely.
 If you'd like to freeze this meal, I recommend mixing everything together (except the potatoes) in a gallon ziplock.
 To cook, thaw., add fresh potatoes, and follow the baking instructions above.

 If you don’t like bone-in chicken, you can also use skinless chicken breasts or thigh fillets.
 I’ve made it with fillets too and it’s also delicious.
-If you make it with the fillet pieces, decrease the cooking time by about half.
-The veggies will still be ready even in half the time.
+If you make it with the fillet pieces, cook the veggies for 20 minutes and then add the meat at the end so everything is cooked through and nothing is undercooked.

 Looking for more freezer meals?
 Here are some of my favorites!